12 Best Phishing Protection Software Solutions (2026)

 8. Proofpoint

 Proofpoint’s Targeted Attack Protection (TAP) identifies lookalike domains used in attacks targeting your organization.
 What makes TAP useful is the correlation: when a phishing email arrives, it shows whether the sender domain was recently registered as a lookalike.
+You get one integrated view without running a separate domain monitoring tool.

 9. Mimecast